lmkapp/lmk/packages/docs/docs/cli/running-process.md

 </p>
 </details>

-- `Linux` - TODO

 _NOTE_: Attaching a debugger does add a small amount of overhead to the running process.
 In most cases this shouldn't be noticable, however if your script is particularly performance-sensitive it may be a concern.
 In this case, you'll have to rely on the [lmk run](/docs/cli/process) method of monitoring processes to use LMK.

-TODO: add command to check if monitoring is allowed

 ## Monitoring your running script